Origin and History

 The officers (according to the Bautzener Bilderhandschrift of 1762) wore the same uniform with the following exceptions:

 - tricorne laced gold with a green and white cockade

 - gold aiguillette on the right shoulder

 - brick red saddlecloth and sabretache both laced in gold

 Drummers of the regiments of dragoons usually wore a uniform with inverted colours.
 Thus, in the case of this regiment, drummers probably wore a red uniform with dark blue distinctives.

-- Obverse: allegoric scene illustrating a standard with the embroidered cyphers MT and FC
+- obverse: Dark blue field pennant, central device consisting of an allegoric scene illustrating the Zweibrücken-Birkenfeld coat of arms with the embroidered cyphers MT and FC

 This article incorporates texts from the following book which is now in the public domain:

 - Thürheim, Andreas; Die Reiter-Regiment der k. k. österreichischen Armee, vol. 1 - Die Cürassiere und Dragoner, F.B.
 Geitler, Wien: 1862, pp. 239-267

 Brauer, H.M., Uniformbogen and Fahnentafeln, plate 95 Funcken, Liliane and Fred , Les uniformes de la guerre en dentelle